The first result for "Windows Movie Maker" on Google is a scam

 The first result on Google searches is valuable real estate, often leading to a global platform where a website has the potential to get millions of clicks thanks to how the search algorithm ranks it.
 Google has been criticized for promoting fake news and hoaxes on its search results, a plague the website has promised to fix.

-The fake software comes from the website windows-movie-maker.org, which ranks just above a link from Microsoft's website: which is also a fake.
+The fake software comes from the website windows-movie-maker.org.
+It ranks just above a link from Microsoft's website, which is also a fake.
 Even though it's listed on Microsoft's website, it's actually an off-brand app named "Movie Maker," which reviewers said was filled with spam ads.

 Victims who download the fake Windows Movie Maker do get Microsoft's video editor, but are blocked from features like saving files unless they pay for the "full version."
 The "upgrade" costs $29.95, despite the fact that Windows Movie Maker was free when it was available.